Friday, October 17, 2025

 Then, you kinda see 'Oh!
 That is them!', so we had that dramatic beat.
 Which worked well from a dramatic standpoint, but from a design standpoint made it difficult for us to find that balance.'

-A demon suit was required for 'Terms of Endearment', realized as a fully sculpted foam rubber suit and prosthetic facial appliance.
+A demon suit was required for the opening sequence, realized as a fully sculpted foam rubber suit and prosthetic facial appliance.
 This demon is only seen more clearly thanks to being used on the cover of Fangoria #186, where many images in this article originate from.

-And on the note of Fangoria, it is the origin of this image stated as being from 'Two Fathers'.
-The same photo is hosted on the website of Optic Nerve Studios' successor, Alchemy FX Studios.
-Yet I don't remember this in the episode, and it isn't from either Babylon 5 or Buffy.
+Another suspected casualty is this makeup supposedly for 'Two Fathers', as quoted by a Fangoria issue.
+The same photo is on the website of Optic Nerve Studios' successor, Alchemy FX Studios.
+Yet I don't remember this in the episode, and it isn't from Babylon 5 or Buffy.

-So perhaps this mystery alien - possibly meant to be Optic Nerve's update of the alien hybrid makeups seen in '731' - was a casualty of these cuts?
+Was this mystery alien possibly meant to be Optic Nerve's update of the Toby Lindala alien hybrid makeups seen in '731'?

 Optic Nerve also got the chance to update another Lindala-Schminken makeup design, in this case the faceless 'alien rebel' appliances.